StructifyAI/structify/docs/source/examples/example3.rst

 Next, you are going to use the populate endpoint to add data to the dataset.
 Here, we use the scraper endpoint to grab the data from the Web.
 Since information about your network can easily be found via LinkedIn, we are going to limit the sources to LinkedIn.
 There are other limitations you can put in place such as limiting the tables you want to grab information for.
-In this example, we don't care about where the person went to school, so we are going to limit the tables to just the jobs and profile table.
+In this example, we don't care about where the person went to school, so we are going to limit the tables to just the jobs and person table.
 Limiting where applicable is a good practice to save your credits.

 .. code-block:: python

     # Populate the network dataset
     scraper = client.agents.create(
-        dataset = network.name,
+        dataset = "my_network",
-        sources = Internet.LinkedIn,
+        sources = [Source.Internet(websites = "linkedin.com"), Source.Document(path = "contacts.csv")],
-        number = 3 # Limit the number of active agents running to grab this information to 3, another form of limiting.
-The more agents, the faster the query will process. tables = ["jobs", "profile"]
+        # Limit the number of active agents running to grab this information to 3, another form of limiting.
+The more agents, the faster the query will process.
+        number = 3,
+        tables = [Job, Person]
     )
+    client.it("my_network")

-    # Wait for the agents to finish running
+    # Wait for the agents to finish processing 1000 contacts
-    await scraper.status() == "complete"
+    client.dataset.wait(name = "my_network", k = 1_000)
     print("The network dataset has finished populating from LinkedIn.")

 Step 3: Search the Dataset for Contacts with Domain Expertise